British Waistbelt/Shoulder

 71st

-& 84th Badge, 2" dia.
-This might be a bonnet or cartridge
+& 84th Badge, 2" diameter.
+This might be a bonnet

-pouch badge.
-The only difference between the 71st and 84th badge is that
+or cartridge pouch badge.
+The only difference between the 71st and 84th

-the regimental number is ground off on the 84th badge.
-Three bendable copper
+badge is that the regimental number is ground off on the 84th badge.
+Three

-wire pins are soldered to the rear side.
-Pictured in Collector's
+bendable copper wire pins are soldered to the rear side.
+Pictured

 Royal Artillery Cartridge